ddollar/heroku-docker/README.md

 You'll need a working `docker` CLI and a valid `DOCKER_HOST`.
 You should be able to `docker ps` successfully.

-## Limitations

-Currently only works on Bamboo apps.

 ## Usage

 #### Build a Docker image from your Heroku app: